 How to Use a Protractor?

 By the 4th grade, kids begin learning types of angles.
 They advance to measuring angles with the help of tools like a protractor.
 But for many children, a protractor is a confusing semicircle with dashes and numbers, so they need detailed guidelines to learn how to use a protractor to measure and draw angles.
+Teachers will value this article as it explains how to teach students to use protractors.

-What Is a Protractor?
+What Is A Protractor?

 Math for Kids